tdietel/trdpid/py_datatools/README.md

 1. python extract/dataset_generator.py test_all 100 100 4
 2. Set `default_dataset = 'test_all'` in settings.py
-3. Split the data up in any way you wish as for example in tests/split_dataset.py `python3 -i tests/split_dataset.py`
+3. Split the data up in any way you wish.
+For example in tests/split_dataset.py `python3 -i tests/split_dataset.py`.

 There should now be 3 new datasets in your default dataset directory.